Who is eligible to become a registered learner with the Literacy department?

 How do I register to become an adult learner with the Literacy department?

 - Contact the Literacy Office to make an appointment.
+Please be aware that appointments will be delayed until our branches re-open.

 - If you are a Canadian citizen, you must bring two pieces of identification.
 One of the two must be your Regina Public Library card OR a piece of identification with your Regina address.